-- 25 and 100 basis point increases and 25 and 50 basis point decreases in the risk-free rate, including all consequential changes (including assumed investment returns for all asset classes, market values of fixed interest assets and risk discount rates); - 50 and 100 basis point increases and 50 basis point decrease in credit spreads for corporate bonds with credit rating A at 10-year duration, with the other ratings and durations stressed by the same proportion relative to a stressed capital requirement; - an immediate full letter downgrade on 20% of bonds in the Matching Adjustment Portfolios (MAPs) (e.g. from AAA to AA, from AA to A); and - 10% increase and 10% and 25% decreases in market values of equity assets.
+- 25, 50 and 100 basis point increases and 25 and 50 basis point decreases in the risk-free rate, including all consequential changes (including assumed investment returns for all asset classes, market values of fixed interest assets and risk discount rates); - 50 and 100 basis point increases and 50 basis point decrease in credit spreads for corporate bonds with credit rating A at 10-year duration, with the other ratings and durations stressed by the same proportion relative to a stressed capital requirement; - an immediate full letter downgrade on 20% of bonds in the Matching Adjustment Portfolios (MAPs) (e.g. from AAA to AA, from AA to A); and - 10% and 25% increases and 10% and 25% decreases in market values of equity assets. - 20% increase and 20% decrease in the market values of commercial property assets - 20% increase and 20% decrease in the market values of residential property assets